Visyond/website-hugo/site/content/pricings/pricing-page-new.md

               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
           planCardDescription: >-
-            Create and share interactive dashboards you didn’t know were possible.
+            Get all the tools from the get-go.
-          planCardTitle: Dashboards
+          planCardTitle: Small
           planCardLabelColor: '#e8e8e8'
           planCardPriceColor: '#383e4d'

-        - PricePrimary: $23
+        - PricePrimary: $21
           PricePrimaryPeriod: >-
             / month
+          priceBillingNote: Billed annually - $250
-          priceBillingNote: 'or <span>$230</span> / year'
+          # priceBillingNote: 'or <span>$250</span> / year'
           cardButton:
-            cardButtonText: Try for free
-            cardButtonURL: /accounts/signup/
-            isButtonContactUs: false
-          featuresListHeader: 'All in Dashboards, plus:'
-          featureslist:
-            - title: Generate financial statements
-              tooltip: >-
-                Generate always up-to-date, forward-looking pro-forma financial statements from your spreadsheet or operating model.
-            - title: Find errors and anomalies
-              tooltip: >-
-                Get insights on your model’s structure and content.
-Understand formulas with the help of natural formula language.
-Detect root causes of errors and data anomalies.
-          planCardIcon: /img/pricing/FREE.png
-          limitsListHeader: 'You get:'
-          limitsList:
-            - limitTitle: 5 projects
-              limitTooltip: The number of simultaneously active projects that you can work on.
-            - limitTitle: 10 dashboards per project
-              limitTooltip: >-
-                The number of dashboards you can create in each project.
-            - limitTitle: 10 scenarios per project
-              limitTooltip: >-
-                The number of scenarios you can create in each of your projects.
-          planCardDescription: >-
-            If you also want to generate financial statements from your spreadsheet in a few clicks and audit models.
-          planCardTitle: Statements
-          planCardLabelColor: '#00C9FF'
-          planCardPriceColor: '#00C9FF'

-        - PricePrimary: $97
-          PricePrimaryPeriod: >-
-            / month
-          priceBillingNote: 'or <span>$970</span> / year'
-          cardButton:
-            cardButtonText: Try for free
+            cardButtonText: Get started
             cardButtonURL: '/accounts/signup/'
             isButtonContactUs: false
-          featuresListHeader: 'All in Statements, plus:'
+        #   featuresListHeader: 'All in Starter, plus:'
-          featureslist:
+        #   featureslist:
-            - title: Find top drivers
+        #     - title: Find top drivers
-              tooltip: >-
+        #       tooltip: >-
-                Find the most important input drivers for your decision metrics, and their impact on the outputs of your model.
+        #         Find the most important input drivers for your decision metrics, and their impact on the outputs of your model.
-            - title: Automate Sensitivity analysis
+        #     - title: Automate Sensitivity analysis
-              tooltip: >-
+        #       tooltip: >-
-                Easily run 1-way and 2-way sensitivities on your model’s outputs, and see how sensitive they are to changes.
+        #         Easily run 1-way and 2-way sensitivities on your model’s outputs, and see how sensitive they are to changes.
-            - title: Compare scenarios
+        #     - title: Compare scenarios
-              tooltip: >-
+        #       tooltip: >-
-                Compare and analyze scenarios of your model in detail, generating charts and comparison tables.
+        #         Compare and analyze scenarios of your model in detail, generating charts and comparison tables.
 Understand which metrics change and by how much between scenarios and see their impact on the variability of the outputs.
-            - title: Run Monte Carlo simulations
+        #     - title: Run Monte Carlo simulations
-              tooltip: >-
+        #       tooltip: >-
-                Run Monte Carlo simulations and manage the risks on the output metrics when they are modeled probabilistically (based on experience or historical data).
+        #         Run Monte Carlo simulations and manage the risks on the output metrics when they are modeled probabilistically (based on experience or historical data).
-            - title: Auto-analyze models
+        #     - title: Auto-analyze models
-              tooltip: >-
+        #       tooltip: >-
-                Get quick insights on the outputs of your spreadsheet model by running heuristic auto-analysis that you can customize to your needs afterwards.
+        #         Get quick insights on the outputs of your spreadsheet model by running heuristic auto-analysis that you can customize to your needs afterwards.
           planCardIcon: /img/pricing/PRO.png
           limitsListHeader: 'You get:'
           limitsList:
             - limitTitle: 5 projects
               limitTooltip: The number of simultaneously active projects that you can work on.
-            - limitTitle: 10 dashboards per project
+            - limitTitle: 5 dashboards per project
               limitTooltip: >-
                 The number of dashboards you can create in each project.
-            - limitTitle: 10 scenarios per project
+            - limitTitle: 5 scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
           planCardDescription: >-
-            If you also want to automate what-if analysis and identify opportunities and risks.
+            More projects, more dashboards, more Visyond.
-          planCardTitle: Analysis
+          planCardTitle: Medium
           planCardLabelColor: '#00B1FF'
           planCardPriceColor: '#00B1FF'